Why Get Licensed & How to Study

 Pro Tip from Questions T2A09 & T2A12:

 LISTEN first!
-Learn the patterns hams use to communicate before transmitting.
+Learn the patterns hams use to communicate before you start transmitting.

 Your First Transmission Script: